NobilityDeviant/ZenDownloader/README.md

 If you want a better User Experience with the *Database Window* you should also download the images.

 A guide for that can be found here: [Download Images](https://github.com/NobilityDeviant/ZenDownloader/tree/master/database#series-images)

+# Cloudflare

+Wco is now using cloudflare.
+Most VPNs and public proxies won't work anymore!
+I will also have to keep track and update the useragents every now and then.

+If you encounter any cloudflare errors, just keep trying or report it.

+**ZenDownloader** comes equipped with a Kotlin version of Undetected ChromeDriver which bypasses all basic cloudflare blocking.

 # UI